hzsolt21/hzsolt21.github.io/_drafts/ADLabReview.markdown

 <h2>So, what's next?</h2>
 I really enjoyed taking the course and never regretted even for a second.
+I was really happy to have a playground in which multiple things could be tested out as well.
 I will probably take their RED TEAM LAB course which is a challenge lab and not a learning lab as this one.
 That lab is more tougher than the Active Directory Lab and will also be having more challenges than the current Active Directory Lab.
 I've heard really good things about the Red Team Lab as well.

+<h2> Few other AD Playgrounds to get your hands dirty </h2>

+* XEN from HackTheBox
+* EndGame from HackTheBox
+* RastaLabs hosted on HackTheBox
+* OffShore lab hosted on HackTheBox